tremho/nativescript-dynamic-label/_workNotes/notes-Feb9.md

 Need to do a new fitText on the change of key properties.

-- [ ] learn about property change listener
+- [X] learn about property change listener
-- [ ] implement it for the DL
+- [X] implement it for the DL (textChange, loaded)
-- [ ] debounce a call to FitText as a result.
+- [X] debounce a call to FitText as a result.

 ### iOS Support